• Level of education

 Course:

-1. We'll cover automated DNA and RNA synthesis (equipment), the different types of support that can be used, and specifically dedicated separation and characterization methods (circular dichroism, half-melting temperature, gel electrophoresis, mass spectrometry, reverse-phase and ionic HPLC).
+1. Topics covered will include automated DNA and RNA synthesis (equipment), the different types of media that can be used, and specific separation and characterization methods (circular dichroism, melting temperature, gel electrophoresis, mass spectrometry, reverse-phase HPLC, and ion chromatography).

 2. Supported synthesis in organic chemistry in general.
-The course focuses on the different types of apparatus, the properties of the different polymers used in supported synthesis depending on the medium and reagents chosen, and the different links that enable the substrate to be attached to the resin and the synthesized product to be cleaved.
+The course focuses on the different equipment, the properties of the different polymers that can be used in supported synthesis depending on the medium and reagents chosen, as well as the different bonds that allow the substrate to attach to the resin and then the cleavage of the synthesized product.

-Field: The concepts presented in the course will be illustrated in two practical group sessions.
+Fieldwork: The concepts covered in the course will be illustrated in the form of two practical sessions carried out in groups.

-One session will take place on the ChemBioNAC team's premises.
-Students will have access to the laboratory's DNA synthesizers and will synthesize an oligonucleotide sequence and characterize it by MALDI-TOF and HPLC (reverse and ionic phase).
+A session will be held at the ChemBioNAC team's premises.
+Students will have access to the laboratory's DNA synthesizers and will synthesize an oligonucleotide sequence and characterize it using MALDI-TOF and HPLC (reverse phase and ionic).

 Read more